The Connecticut Department of Public Health (DPH) recognizes the Connecticut HIV

 The Membership & Awareness

-Committee (MAC) is a communications- and members-focused committee that leads CHPC efforts related to member recruitment, selection, and retention.
-MAC also coordinates marketing initiatives and general CHPC public
+Committee (MAC) leads CHPC member recruitment, selection, orientation, mentoring, and retention activities, and coordinates marketing and public awareness efforts.

 DPH is an equal opportunity provider.
 If you require aid/accommodation to participate fully and fairly, please contact 860-509-7801